SKrotkih/SimpleOrganizer/README.md

 ## Implements

-Were realised two types of database:
+Were implemented two types of database:
-- Core Data (local database on device)
+- Local database on Core Data
-- Remote database (on Parse.com server)
+- Remote database on the Parse.com server

-Features, which were realised:
+Also were implemented the following features:
 - autolayout (on Interfase Builder Level only)
 - switching of the database types from Core Data to remote database and vice versa
 - used iCloud key-value storage for switching database types (if you change database type on your iPad, then on your iPhone is changing after some seconds too)